StevenTammen/bibledocs.org/content/ministry-progress-summaries/2024/through-3-23-24/_index.md

 In the immediate short term, I have three other primary goals:

 - Setting up completely automatic silence removal in the video editing process (to further save me time---right now it is still a bit tedious, since I have to process segment by segment using a GUI tool).
-This will entail switching away from Zoom, since Zoom recordings don't seem to play nice with the scriptable command-line tool I'd like to use, for some strange reason.
+This will entail switching us away from Zoom, since Zoom recordings don't seem to play nice with the scriptable command-line tool I'd like to use, for some strange reason.
 I'm going have us try Microsoft Teams next, I think.
 - Setting up further automation with the topic transitions in videos.
-I would like to automatically generate the video segments in a hands-off (completely automated) way.
+I would like to automatically generate the top transition video segments in a hands-off (completely automated) way.
 Right now I have to manually record the short segments one by one.
 - Setting up a BibleDocs podcast on the podcasting platform [PodBean](https://www.podbean.com/), to include all the content from our Ichthys group Bible studies (at least that is the content stream I'll start with for podcasting---I will probably expand to others too, later).
 I need to support ripping mp3 audio off of the mp4 videos, and generating proper mp3 metadata/episode descriptions so that podcast episode timestamps will work properly on Apple Podcasts and Spotify (the two most dominant podcast apps, at present).

 <!-- --- -->